 There are several reasons a refrigerator will not cool.
-If you would like to save yourself some time and hassle, give Torrance Appliance Repair a call for refrigerator repair in Torrance, CA. We are happy to visit and diagnose the cooling problem and correct it for you.
+If you would like to save yourself some time and hassle, give Griffin Appliance Repair a call for refrigerator repair in Torrance, CA. We are happy to visit and diagnose the cooling problem and correct it for you.

 When your refrigerator is no longer cold anymore, it is time to determine what the issue might be.
 Often times it’s something as basic as a good coil cleaning.
 But, with these latest fridges, they’re equipped with a variety of sensors too.